Shopping Links

 Plot Synopsis

-Even were the movie only intended for fans who already know the characters (which, since it's based on a Japanese novel, will be few), there is still nearly zero character development.
-Outside the tragically touching scene that opens the story, the entire plot consists of little more than explaining the history of the ruins and watching a bunch of generic bald baddies get their supernatural comeuppance.
+Even if the movie was only intended for fans who already know the characters (which, since it's based on a Japanese novel, will be few), there is still nearly zero character development.
+The entire plot consists of little more than explaining the history of the ruins and watching a bunch of generic bald baddies get their supernatural comeuppance.

 Surprisingly enough, the story isn't even the worst part of Weathering Continent; that dubious honor is reserved for what must be the worst good soundtrack I have ever heard.
-The compositions themselves are generally attractive and creative, ranging from airy vocalizing to grand and playful classical themes, and the performance feels expensive and suitable for a grand fantasy story.
+The compositions themselves are generally attractive and creative, ranging from airy vocalizing to grand and playful classical themes, and the performance feels expensive and suitable for an epic fantasy story.
 That's the good part.

 The bad part is that as a soundtrack it's more like an assault on the story than background music.
 Not only is the music obnoxiously loud and almost constant--my ears were begging for some respite by the end--but half of the pieces are wildly out of synch with the scene, utterly destroying any atmosphere that might have been there without it.
 Long sequences that should have been tense or creepy are paired with a loud and lively orchestra, resulting in an almost comedic dissonance.
 Even silence would have been a huge improvement--that would have actually enhanced the dark settings and bleak story.

-The Japanese acting, or what little there is, is solid, although I thought the main trio weren't well cast; Tieh sounds too effeminate even for a character that is mistaken for a woman during the story, and Bois a little too baritone for a relatively smooth-looking muscleman.
+The Japanese acting, or what little there is, is solid, although I thought the main trio were poorly cast.
+Tieh sounds too effeminate even for a character that gets mistaken for a woman during the story, and Bois a little too baritone for a relatively smooth-looking muscleman.
 The contrast between the three is good, though.

 In all, Weathering Continent is the sort of anime that should appeal to fans of nice-looking art, bleak stories, and dark fantasy, but the only people who are likely to actually enjoy it much are fangirls who can't get enough of Tieh and his sad smile and a handful of folks who love the setting and don't hear well.
 Calling the story hollow, predictable, and unsatisfying fails to capture just how little substance it has, and the moody tension--all that it has going for it--is ruined by the annoying soundtrack.
 I can't call it anything but an impressive failure.